Get updates & free travel guides – Subscribe here

 When is the Best Time to Visit Cancun?

-April, May, November, and early December are the best times for visiting Cancun, offering the perfect mix of great weather, smaller crowds, and good rates on flights and hotels.
+April, May, November, and early December are the best times for visiting Cancun, offering the perfect mix of good weather, smaller crowds, and good rates on flights and hotels.
 April and December offer the best weather, while May is best for wildlife (whale sharks have arrived and sea turtles are nesting), and November is the least crowded and best priced (though can be rainy some years).
 Exceptions are during Thanksgiving, Christmas, and Holy Week, the busiest time for Mexican family vacations.

-- Best Time for Good Weather: Cancun weather can be fantastic almost all year round, though it is particularly excellent from the end of December through April, with January through March being the absolute peak time for fantastic weather.
+- Best Time to Visit Cancun for Good Weather: Cancun weather can be fantastic almost all year round, though it is particularly excellent from the end of December through April, with January through March being the absolute peak time for fantastic weather.
 These months have the least amount of rain and humidity, the balmiest temperatures, and the sunniest skies.
 Expect gorgeous beach conditions nearly every day, and pleasant weather for exploring the ruins and jungles inland.
 Ocean temperatures are cooler than during the summer months, but still comfortable for swimming.
 Night and early morning temperatures are mostly warm during this time, but can get a little cool from December through February, so it’s a good idea to pack a light jacket or sweater if traveling during the winter months.

-- Best Time for Great Deals: The best time for great deal is during the summer rainy season, from July through October, with especially discounted prices in September and October.
+- Best Time to Visit Cancun for Great Deals: The best time for great deal is during the summer rainy season, from July through October, with especially discounted prices in September and October.
 This coincides with hurricane season, but hurricanes have only landed here twice in the past thirty years.
 The vast majority of days during the wet season are hot, dry, and humid, but with little rain in short bursts.
 For travelers who don’t mind the heat and occasional rain shower, this is the ideal time to travel.
 Hotel rates are supremely discounted, and deal-hunters will also find cheaper fares on flights and excursions.
 Travelers during these months can save hundreds, even thousands, of dollars versus any other time of the year.